SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/firmware/README.txt

 You can hold down A which will disable the D pad on the controller so you can easily press 1, 3, 9, or 7 (the diagonals) without hitting one of the cardinal directions.

-If you have an NTT Data Pad, you can use its numberpad to hit 0-9.
+If you have a Super Famicom NTT Data Keypad, you can use its numberpad to hit 0-9.

 This core uses a monochrome menu.
 This is normal.